-School buses do not typically enter cul-de-sacs.
+School buses do not typically enter cul-desacs.

-The goal of narrowing and minimizing paved street area must be carefully balanced with basic requirements for health and safety.
-A common concern is that reduced street widths and rights-of-way result in reduced accessibility for emergency vehicles, especially large fire trucks.
+concern is that reduced street widths and rights-of-way result in reduced accessibility for emergency vehicles, especially large fire trucks.
 The suggested widths and rights-of-way given in the following model ordinance language are adapted from Residential Streets.
 This publication has the endorsement of the American Society of Civil Engineers, the Institute of Transportation Engineers, and the National Association of Home Builders and the suggestions are in compliance with the guidelines given by the American Association of State Highway and Transportation Officers (AASHTO) in the 2001 edition of A Policy on Geometric Design of Highways and Streets, commonly called the AASHTO Greenbook.